 You can click here to download a free printable PDF version of this Bill of Sale.

 Third, contact and make an appointment with the seller to view and test out the motorcycle.
 Make sure you schedule a time during the day light.
 I’ve made the mistake of looking at motorcycles at night in which I ended up purchasing, only to find scratch marks, handle bar bends, etc. that I didn’t see because it was too dark.

 Set enough time aside in your schedule to be there for at least an hour.
 The last thing you want to do is make a hurried purchase and regret it later.
 You don’t necessarily need to take a whole hour to examine the motorcycle, but I’m always put at ease knowing I have the extra time for a thorough examination if needed.

-If you were able to go through this whole list while investigating a potential motorcycle to buy and you feel good about it, then lucky you and congratulations on your new project motorcycle!
+If you were able to go through this whole list while investigating a potential motorcycle to buy and you feel good about it, then congratulations on your new project motorcycle!
 Remember, restoring a motorcycle is nothing near the monster it is to restore a car.

 How long can a motorcycle sit before the battery dies?
 The average motorcycle battery will die after 2 – 4 months without running.
 Newer batteries can last longer with an average of 3 – 5 months until dying whereas older batteries will not last as long giving it an average of 1 – 3 months until the battery dies while the motorcycle is sitting.
 For more info on this, check out our article here.